Skin allergies

 How are skin allergies diagnosed?

-An allergy skin test is used to help diagnosed allergic conditions including hay fever, asthma, eczema, food allergies, penicillin, bee venom and latex.
+An allergy skin test is used to help diagnose allergic conditions including hay fever, asthma, eczema, food allergies, penicillin, bee venom, and latex.

 During the test, your skin is exposed to the suspected allergy-causing substances and then observed for signs of a reaction.
 A skin prick test is usually done on the forearm.
 The test uses needles that do not penetrate the skin’s surface too much.

 In order to check if your skin is reacting normally two substances, histamine and glycerine are scratched into the skin’s surface.
-You will know the results of your skin prick test because you leave the doctor’s room.
+You will know the results of your skin prick test as soon as you leave the doctor’s room.

 How are skin allergies treated?